tigoni/cck/_posts/2022-02-19-pure-functions-in-haskell.md

 categories: haskell programming
 ---
 #### Understanding Haskell Basics
 I am currently learning Haskell in readiness for writting Cardano smart in the Plutus language (which is based on Haskell).
 With a background of using OOP languages for a number of years, I am having to revisit and relearn fundamental programming concepts that I hope will make it easier in grasping why Haskell is so different from any language I have used before.
-This post is the first of a a series where I try to understand Haskell by looking at the defining fundamental principles which describe its features.
+This post is the first of a a series where I try to understand Haskell by looking at the fundamental computing principles which describe its features.

 From the Haskell website, the definition of the language is: **An advanced, purely functional language**.
 It also describes its main features as: statically typed, purely functional, type inference capability, concurrent, lazy and using a packages model.
 For this post, I explore what purely functional really means and discuss what that means with compared to an OOP language.